 So the Scottish Government is responsible for implementing EU laws.
 However, when it comes to agreeing what the laws actually say, under the current UK constitution, Scotland's Government is represented in the Council by the UK Minister.
 Scottish Government Ministers may attend, but always only with the permission of the UK Government.

-Obviously, as SNP MEPs we would like to see Scotland in a different role.
-However, we want, here, to explain how things work now.
-Even with the great strides we have made in Scotland since 1999 in speaking for Scotland, when it comes to the EU, the UK is our representative.
+Obviously, as an SNP MEP I would like to see Scotland in a different role.
+However, I want, here, to explain how things work now.
+Even with the great strides we have made since 1999 in speaking for Scotland, when it comes to the EU, the UK is our representative.
 This is not an EU issue, but a UK issue.

 The Smith Commission, set up after the independence referendum, agreed that Scotland should expect a greater say in how the UK interacts with Europe.
 Many European countries already operate such systems, notably Belgium where ministers from the federal states governments’ can represent and conclude agreements upon Belgium’s behalf.